 I saw this theme in my marriage and family

-Sales Roles – Bringing out the best in my customers:
+Bringing out the best in teams across cultures:

 The first step in bringing out the best in your team is to get to know their talents and strengths.